 Roast the pine nuts in small frying pan until they begin to brown and emit a nutty aroma.
 Add the butter to the pine nuts and stir until it melts.
 Stir in the chopped chilli and pour the melted butter over the hummus, spooning the pine nuts all over the surface.

 Pop the dish into the preheated oven for about 25 minutes, until the hummus has risen a little and most of the butter has been absorbed.
 Serve immediately with chunks of warm crusty bread.

-You’ll find lots of food posts on The Travelbunny taunting and tempting you with accounts of the luscious food and drink I’ve gorged in places like Turkey, Iceland or Vietnam.
+You’ll find lots of food posts on The Travelbunny.
+I taunt and tempt you with accounts of the luscious food and drink I’ve gorged in places like Turkey, Iceland or Vietnam.
 I love going on food tours and sampling cuisines from around the world but sometimes the best tastes are right under your nose.
 Just outside the back gate actually which is where I pick the fruit for my favourite blackberry vodka.

 There’s a rambling field at the end of our garden which is teeming with wildlife and it’s covered in a thick tangle of brambles.This year they’re heavy with plump, juicy blackberries aching to be plucked and made into something glorious.
-Like blackberry vodka.
+Blackberry vodka.

 Yesterday I pulled on my wellies (there are Adders in that field), had a good old forage and picked myself a bucketful of blackberries.
 I’ve put some in the freezer to add a touch of berry heaven to those warming winter apple crumbles.
 I have jars of dark, gleaming bramble jelly stockpiled from last year so don’t need to make more jam.
-So, what to do with yesterday’s harvest?
+So, what to do with my haul of blackberries?

 Ha! it’s been made into a big bottle of swirling, ruby-coloured gorgeousness.
 Blackberry Vodka.
 There’s nothing better than the rosy glow a couple of shots impart on a crisp winter’s evening.